pdehaan/learningpathways/testing.md

 - **(Video)** [Behavior Driven Testing with Jasmine (37:39)](http://docs.sencha.com/ext-js/4-1/#!/video/18100173) <small style='color:#aaa;'>&mdash; _Davis Frank_ on December 22, 2010</small>
   An intro to Jasmine: BDD for JavaScript.
 We'll talk about why you want to use a test framework for JavaScript testing, why use Jasmine, and review its features, syntax and infrastructure, including how best to incorporate into a Sencha application.

+- **(Blog)** [Headless Testing for Continuous Integration with Git and Jasmine](http://www.sencha.com/blog/headless-testing-for-continuous-integration-with-git-and-jasmine/) <small style='color:#aaa;'>&mdash; _Ariya Hidayat_ on January 14, 2011</small>
+  Our WebKit Team lead, Ariya Hidayat, walks you through creating a Continuous Integration setup that will run on Windows, Mac and Linux.

 - **(Blog)** [Introducing Siesta: A Testing Tool for Ext JS](http://www.sencha.com/blog/introducing-siesta-a-testing-tool-for-ext-js/) <small style='color:#aaa;'>&mdash; _Mats Bryntse_ on December 14, 2011</small>
   Siesta is a new unit testing framework for Ext JS and other JavaScript code.
 Testing Ext JS, or any JavaScript-centric web framework, can be difficult because the available tools are not really suited for the task.
 Most popular web UI testing tools don’t offer enough help unless your application uses simple static HTML pages.
 This is where Siesta is different from the rest, because its top priority is Ext JS testing.